alttch/eva3/doc/highload.rst

 * perform a simple in-core event handling (convert item value to float and then compare with a float number) with self thread-locking

-* get action requiest from event handler and execute it using another driver
+* get action request from event handler and execute it using another driver

 The time between a moment when the first driver gets new item value and a moment when the second driver is ready to call equipment action is named